Submissions for Issue #4 are now closed.

 Submissions

-We are accepting submissions for forthcoming issues.
-If you have a story, advice, expertise, tips, lifehacks, reflections ——anything at all——to share about your experiences responding to/preventing overdose, we want to hear from you.
+We are always accepting potential submissions for forthcoming issues.
+If you have a story, advice, expertise, tips, lifehacks, reflections you have to share about your experiences responding to/preventing overdose, we want to hear from you.

 Email us a couple sentences telling us what you're thinking, and we'll pay you to develop your piece for print.